 Hand Orthosis (HO)A orthosis used to treat hand and/or finger disorders below the wrist joint.Helios Portable Oxygen System and Reservoir

 Encourages an active lifestyle for long-term oxygen therapy patients.
 Small, lightweight, and long-lasting – no tubes, heavy canisters or batteries are required.

 Hemipelvectomy Prosthesis (HP)

-A prosthesis utilized for acquired amputations or congenital absences of the complete leg involving the foot, ankle, shin, thigh, hip, and pelvis.
+A prosthesis used in amputations or congenital absences of the complete leg involving the pelvis, hip, foot, shin, ankle and thigh.

-Paralysis of one-half of the body, specifically the upper and lower extremities on the same side, and half the trunk of the body.
+Occurs when your upper and lower extremities are paralyzed on the same side, and half the trunk of the body.